Maharajkumar of Vizianagram: Captaincy

 Vizzy finally was named the captain of the team that toured England in 1936, a post that he secured after lobbying and manipulation.
 Unfortunately, his desperately poor captaincy on the field resulted in even the normally reserved British press commenting on it.
 Some of the senior players in the squad, including Lala Amarnath, C. K. Nayudu and Vijay Merchant, were critical of Vizzy's playing abilities and captaincy, and the team was split between those who supported and those who criticised the captain.

 The low point in the tour occurred during India's match against Minor Counties at Lord's.
 Lala Amarnath had been nursing a back injury during the game.
 Vizzy had Amarnath pad up, but didn't put him in to bat as a succession of other batsmen were sent in ahead of him, which prevented Amarnath from resting his injury.
 Amarnath was finally put in to bat at the end of the day.
 Visibly angry after returning to the dressing room, he threw his kit into his bag and muttered in Punjabi, "I know what is transpiring".
 Vizzy took this as an affront, and conspired with team manager Major Jack Brittain-Jones to have Lala Amarnath sent back from the tour without playing the First Test.
-It is also alleged that in the First Test against the England, Vizzy offered Mushtaq Ali a gold watch to run out Vijay Merchant.
+It is also alleged that in the First Test against England, Vizzy offered Mushtaq Ali a gold watch to run out Vijay Merchant.

 While India lost the series easily, Vizzy was knighted by King Edward VIII in the King's Birthday Honours.
 He was the only cricketer to have a knighthood bestowed on him while an active Test cricketer, shortly after his Test debut in June of that year, and prior to his last Test in August of that year.
 Vizzy renounced his knighthood in July 1947, explaining in a letter to Lord Mountbatten that the knighthood "will not be in keeping with the ideals of Republic of India".
 MCC awarded him a membership without putting him through the customary waiting list.

 Vizzy fared poorly in the post-tour enquiry especially in his treatment of Amarnath.
 In January 1937, the Beaumont Committee report described his captaincy as disastrous.
 It stated that "he did not understand field placings or bowling changes and never maintained any regular batting order."
 On team selection, the report stated that "the good players remained idle for weeks together."
 The report found Amarnath not guilty of any of the charges alleged by Vizzy and Major Jones, and completely exonerated him.

-Vizzy never played another cricket match for India again.